 Lovely wife was still being operated on while this going on so I got to ‘skin-to-skin’ bond with him.
 He was put on me under my scrubs, the warmth & body smells comforting him & my heartbeat reminding him of where he’d just come from, easing the shock of the big bad confusing world he’s just entered.
 After only seconds he had stopped crying & was sleeping peacefully on my chest.
 In his excitement he managed to wee on me, as his way of saying “hello”.

 Happiest moment of my life.

-In the meantime the surgeons were working hard to deliver twin no. 2, & while I was bonding with my son they had been brought out, treated on the 2nd cart & given to my very groggy but very happy wife for skin-to-skinning.
+In the meantime the surgeons were working hard to deliver twin no. 2, & while I was bonding with my son she had been brought out, treated on the 2nd cart & given to my very groggy but very happy wife for skin-to-skinning.

 They then had to stitch her up – usually the most time-consuming part of a C-Section – so I got to hold them both, first our girl:

 then both of them together: